rsautter/CML-CoupledMapLattice/README.md

 -nit nit | number of iterations
 -c coupling | coupling factor(float)
 -o | if set, saves each iteration in png files
+-csv | if set, saves each iteration in csv files
 -h or --help | display help